top of page

 Personal and professional sacrifices often become necessary.
 And, when caregiving becomes physically and emotionally demanding, many leaders cut back their working hours, take a leave of absence, or retire early to take care of an elderly relative or family member.
 Read more about The Economic Impact of Supporting Working Family Caregivers (aarp.org)

-Finding the right resources to support an elderly relative or family member’s needs can become a full-time responsibility.
+Finding the right resources to support a parent or family member’s needs can become a full-time responsibility.
 And when the type and quality of care needed results in financial burdens, it often becomes even more difficult.

 For many professionals in their 40s to 60s, providing support has become a constant in their lives.
 They are trying to balance their own needs while helping their parents or family members.